 In Florence, buses depart from Firenze Autostazione.
-The Bus Station is next to the central train station FIRENZE SMN in front of the stop of Tramvia.
+The Bus Station is next to the central train station FIRENZE SMN in front of the stop of the Tramvia.
 The exact address is Piazza Della Stazione 60R.

-Buses you have to catch are:
+The buses you have to catch are:

 - N. 131 from Firenze to Poggibonsi FS.
 Bus stop in front of the train station.
 The run lasts approx. 50 minutes

 - N. 130 or n.
 133 from Poggibonsi FS to San Gimignano (the stop is in front of Porta San Giovanni).
 The run lasts approx. 20/30 minutes.

 Tickets for the entire trip costs € 6,80 one way and € 13,60 for a return ticket.
 You can buy them at the Bus station or online on the Tiemme website (you have to register).

 Consider a duration of approx. between 1h30 minutes/ 2 hours, depending on the number of stops on the way, and on the waiting time in Poggibonsi.

 From Florence to San Gimignano by Train